Resilient Distributed Estimation Through Adversary Detection: Background

-For the purpose of analysis, only, we make the following assumptions regarding the sets of normally-behaving and adversarial agents. \begin{assumption} The subgraph of the communication graph $G$ induced by the set of normally behaving agents $\mathcal{N}$, denoted as $G_{\mathcal{N}}$, is connected. \end{assumption} In practice, Assumption~\ref{ass: normalConnected} is not always true; adversarial agents can split the normally behaving agents into several connected components.
-In such a situation, however, we can separately analyze the behavior of each connected component of normally behaving agents, and, thus, for purposes of analysis only, we can make Assumption~\ref{ass: normalConnected} without loss of generality.
-For the remainder of this paper, unless otherwise stated, we assume that the set of normally behaving agents $\mathcal{N}$ is connected.
+For the purpose of analysis, only, we make the following assumptions regarding the sets of normally-behaving and adversarial agents. \begin{assumption} The induced subgraph $\mathcal{G}_{\mathcal{N}}$ of the normally behaving agents is connected. \end{assumption} In practice, Assumption~\ref{ass: normalConnected} may not be true; adversarial agents may split the normally behaving agents into several connected components.
+In such a situation, our analysis applies to each connected component of normally behaving agents.
+For the remainder of this paper, unless otherwise stated, we make Assumption~\ref{ass: normalConnected}.